-All instances of plagiarism must be reported to the Assistant Vice President of Adult Education.
-In an effort to curtail plagiarism at our institution we are mandating a 3-strikes Plagiarism Policy.
+All instances of plagiarism must be reported to the Assistant Vice President for Academic Services.
 For a student's first offense, he or she will receive a 0 grade on the assignment that was plagiarized.
 Many times failing a final assignment would result in a failure of the entire course.
 For the second offense, the student will fail the course.
 For the third offense, the student will be dismissed from Ohio Christian University.
 A student who has been dismissed for academic reasons may petition for readmission after six months.

-As a general guideline, plagiarism is defined by Lucas (2009) as "presenting another person's language or ideas as one's own."
-There are three types of plagiarism: Global plagiarism "stealing a paper or speech entirely from a single source and passing it off as one's own;" patchwork plagiarism "stealing ideas or language from two or three sources and passing them off as one's own;" and incremental plagiarism "failing to give credit for particular parts of a paper or speech that are borrowed from other people" Lucas (2009).
-All definitions of plagiarism were taken from "The Art of Public Speaking, 2009, by Stephen E. Lucas, McGraw-Hill p.
+As a general guideline, plagiarism is defined by Lucas (2010) as "presenting another person's language or ideas as one's own."
+There are three types of plagiarism: Global plagiarism "stealing a paper or speech entirely from a single source and passing it off as one's own;" patchwork plagiarism "stealing ideas or language from two or three sources and passing them off as one's own;" and incremental plagiarism "failing to give credit for particular parts of a paper or speech that are borrowed from other people" Lucas (2010).
+All definitions of plagiarism were taken from "The Art of Public Speaking, 2010, by Stephen E. Lucas, McGraw-Hill p.
 36-39.